leqing92/Baccarat/README.md

 ## how to use the .sh file
 1. make sure the two file (junit-4.12.jar & hamcrest-core-1.3.jar) are exist in lib
-2. run ./compile in git bash to convert all java file to classes file (./compile.sh doesnt work if test file is included)
+2. run ./compile in git bash to convert all java file to classes file (./compile.sh NOW work if test file is included)
 3. update the run server and client .sh file and run by ./filename.sh also
-4.
+4. for the test file, the classpath require "" and :-> ; for window

 ## local server to check the javascript importing CSV
 1. upload to vercel